LoginRadius/engineering-portal/content/how-to-mitigate-ddos-attack/index.md

 #### 4. Rate Limit
  Attackers can make so many repeated calls on the APIs.
 It can make resources unavailable to its genuine users.
-A rate limit is the number of API calls and app or user can make within a given period.
+A rate limit is the number of API calls or requests that a user can make within a given time frame.
 When this limit is exceeded, block API access temporarily and return the 429 (too many requests) HTTP error code.

 I m adding node js examples to implement the rate limit. multiple npm packages are available for node js